 Some law school units offer intensive schools.
 These involve from one to four days of nonmandatory classes, possibly including tutorials, seminars, workshops and other exercises.
 Intensive Schools are usually scheduled in weeks 7 or 8, and might be offered at Armidale campus or at UNE Sydney (located in Parramatta).
 In either case, a minimum number of participants is required for the Intensive School to proceed - students must inform the Unit Coordinator of their participation.
-Students should NOT make travel arrangements until the intensive school is confirmed, which will be in week 4.
+Students should NOT make travel arrangements until the intensive school is confirmed.